 Yes, Medicare Part B covers the expenses for durable medical equipment (DME).
 It must be prescribed by a physician and meet the medically necessary guidelines for reimbursement.
 See Medicare Part B Coverage.

 Will VA pay for a lift chair?

 Seat lift mechanisms are authorized under the following conditions.

 "Seat Lift Mechanisms.
-Seat lift mechanisms need to be considered for patients who are unable to achieve the standing position when seated in a conventional height seat, when the patients have the ability to ambulate independently in a safe manner once in the standing position (refer to PCM Clinical Practice Recommendations for Seat Lift Mechanisms
+Seat lift mechanisms need to be considered for patients who are unable to achieve the standing position when seated in a conventional height seat, when the patients have the ability to ambulate independently in a safe manner once in the standing position (refer to PCMP Clinical Practice Recommendations for Seat Lift Mechanisms

 NOTE: Lift chairs may not be provided.
 (VHA Seat Lift Prescription Recommendations)"

 The process involves a referral from a primary care provider to Prosthetics.
 An exam by a doctor and a prescription.

 Listed below is a rank order of the top 10 lift relciners and the top 10 features.